microsoft/FluidFramework/docs/content/docs/data-structures/task-manager.md

 - `volunteerForTask(taskId)` -- Adds the client to the task queue **once**.
 It returns a promise that resolves `true` if the client is assigned the task and `false` if the task was completed by another client.
 It will throw an error if the client disconnects while in queue.
 - `subscribeToTask(taskId)` -- Will continuously add the client to the task queue.
-Does not return a value, and will therefore require lisnening to [events](#events) to determine if the task is assigned, lost, or completed.
+Does not return a value, and will therefore require listening to [events](#events) to determine if the task is assigned, lost, or completed.
 - `subscribed(taskId)` -- Returns a boolean to indicate if the client is subscribed to the task.
 - `complete(taskId)` -- Will release all clients from the task queue, including the currently assigned client.
 - `abandon(taskId)` -- Exits the queue and releasing the task if currently assigned.
 Will also unsubscribe from the task (if subscribed).